OxCGRT/covid-policy-tracker/README.md

 For details on how these issues around patchy or missing data affect our Stringency Index, please see our [short note on calculating the Stringency Index](https://www.bsg.ox.ac.uk/sites/default/files/Calculation%20and%20presentation%20of%20the%20Stringency%20Index.pdf).

+- **Be very skeptical of reductions in stringency**.
+Incomplete or missing data will sometimes case a dip in the calculated stringency index (we conservatively treat some missing values as 0).
+For most countries, a recent or short-term reduction in stringency level is the result of a data error, not a legitimate reduction in stringency.
 - **Not all countries are equally up to date**.
 We try to ensure that all countries are updated at least once a week, and most are updated more frequently.
 But there will inevitably be "patchiness" within the last week.
 - **For each country, some indicators will be missing in some days**.
 As our data collectors find information, they will update a country in real time.
 This means a country may only have up-to-date information for some indicators, but not all.
 - **Some indicators and Stringency Index values will be changed retroactively.** We aim to have a second pair of eyes review every data point in the OxCGRT.
 As at 12 April 2020, the majority of our 150,000 data points are yet to be reviewed.
 Inevitably, some things may be tweaked in this review process, leading to changes to past dates.
 We recommend you frequently download fresh data from OxCGRT, rather than relying on an old export.